 2. Trim Costs

-Of course, the rate and contract you choose depends on the nature of your career.
-Those with full-time positions may find that longer-term contracts make more sense than those with part-time or shift work when care times may be irregular.
+Of course, the rate and contract you choose depend on the nature of your career.
+Those with full-time positions may find that longer-term contracts make more sense than those with side gigs or part-time or shift work with irregular hours.

 3. Ask for a Sibling Discount

 Depending on the parental leave packages offered by your place of employment, it may make more sense to have one parent take a year off to care for a new baby.
-Don’t forget, daycare costs are based on the child’s age.
-Infants and toddlers are the most expensive because they require more care and may increase the number of employees in order to satisfy your state’s worker-to-infant ratio regulations.
+Don’t forget day care costs are based on the child’s age.
+Child care for infants and toddlers costs more because they require more labor and potentially increase the number of employees needed to satisfy your state’s worker-to-infant ratio regulations.

-If infant daycare is too expensive (for instance, in Massachusetts, it’s well over $16,000 per year), it could essentially negate a parent’s entire paycheck.
-Waiting until your baby graduates from toddler-hood can offer more baby bonding time and more money in the bank.
+Infant day care can easily negate a lower- or middle-income parent’s entire paycheck.
+Waiting until your baby graduates from toddlerhood can offer more baby bonding time and more money in the bank.

-7. Talk About Flex Spending Accounts and Childcare Tax Credits
+6. Explore Flex Spending Accounts & Child Care Tax Credits

-Also, you cannot use both a DCFSA and claim the childcare tax credit, so you need to decide which makes more sense for you.
-The childcare tax credit returns a percentage of your childcare expenses depending on your income, with a cap of $3,000 per qualifying child ($6,000 for two or more children).
-If you can open a DCFSA, and especially if you have more than one qualifying child, consider talking to an accountant to determine which option is better for you.
+Bear in mind you cannot use a DCFSA and claim the child care tax credit, so you need to decide which makes more sense for you.
+The child care tax credit returns a percentage of your child care expenses, depending on your income, with a cap of $3,000 per qualifying child ($6,000 for two or more children).

 8. Work From Home